.

 The Cinq Plug5 Plus charger integrates nicely into the steerer tube of your bike.
 Image: Cinq.de

-While the graphs in the previous sections have given us an idea of the power output at very specific speeds, on undulating terrain, it’s unusual to cycle at a constant speed for long periods of time.
+While the previous graphs gave us a snapshot of power output at specific speeds, in real-world riding (especially on undulating terrain), you rarely maintain a constant speed for long stretches.

-To help simulate undulating riding conditions, Fahrrad Zukunft created a dynamic test with varied cycling speeds to see which dynamo USB chargers could generate the most power.
+To better simulate these conditions, Fahrrad Zukunft ran a dynamic test using varied cycling speeds to see which dynamo USB chargers could deliver the most power under changing conditions.

-Left: The test cycle showing time in seconds (x-axis) and speed (y-axis).
-Right: The resulting difference in power after the 20-minute test between the dynamo hub (green) and at the USB port (red).
+Left: The test cycle, showing time in seconds on the x-axis and speed on the y-axis.
+Right: The resulting difference in power over the 20-minute test, comparing the dynamo hub output (green) with the USB port output (red).
 Graphs: Fahrrad Zukunft

-The test protocol had the cycling speed in 2-second steps from 10kph up to 30kph and then back down to 10kph again.
-The accelerations between steps took 3-seconds.
-This 20-minute test essentially exposes the responsiveness of the USB chargers, which are constantly trying to optimise the charging rate.
+The test protocol varied cycling speed in 2-second steps from 10 kph up to 30 kph and back down to 10 kph, with 3-second accelerations between steps.
+Over the 20-minute test, this setup highlights how responsive USB chargers are as they constantly try to optimise the charging rate.

 Output power at the USB port after 20 minutes: